 5 - Be clear about responsibilities and goals

 This might not seem like an engagement activity, but it really is.
 One of the top reasons that employees leave their company is that they don’t understand how their work fits into goals and objectives of the organization.
 Try holding a company-wide meeting that goes over how each department will help achieve the company's end goals.

-6 - Evaluate your employee on-boarding process
+6 - Evaluate your employee's on-boarding process

 Start earning engagement on day one by making sure your new hires have an excellent experience during the on-boarding process.
 Make sure they feel connected to the team from the very start.
 Also, gather and act on feedback from the on-boarding process.
 This will improve the on-boarding process for future new hires and spark engagement with current employees.

 7- Increase individual market value